ArshRomana1/ArshdeepsBookStore1/ArshdeepsBookStore/README.txt

 made chnges to the ApplicationDb "public DbSet<Product> Products { get; set; }" and adding Migrations , with command "add-migration addProductToDb" checked the products, it is showing in the Database table

+Here is the TimeStamp for adding Product to database "20230417203027_addProductToDb.Designer.cs"

+1636
+Then I added Validation to the Product.cs fields as asked in the slides such as on Title, ISBN etc.
+Then ran migration again and updated the database "20230417204011_addValidationToProduct.Designer.cs" Here is the TimeStamp for Validations